 In 2007, a landmark report published by the National Association of Chain Drug Stores (NACDS) detailed changes in US Medicare legislation that could affect health outcomes for patients with multiple chronic diseases.
-In response, a committee of multidisciplinary professionals in South Florida was established to devise a plan for an organization that would certify pharmacists providing medication therapy management (MTM).
+In response, a committee of leaders and experts was established to devise a plan for an organization that would certify pharmacists providing medication therapy management (MTM).

 Another component is the laurel wreath which serves as a traditional emblem of achievement and excellence, and represents the development and advancement of knowledge.